Rhythm Changes

 - Understand the 32-bar AABA form that underlies Rhythm Changes

-- Learn to comp using shell voicings, Bud Powell-style shapes, and substitution voicings
+- Learn to comp using shell voicings, Bud Powell voicings, and substitutions

-- Compare harmonic approaches across three essential jazz recordings
+- Compare harmonic approaches across three recordings (Ellington, Monk, Parker)

 - Build soloing tools using pentatonic ideas, blues licks, and bebop voice leading